b-rad-c/bl-app-grapher/README.md

 Tested on Blender 3.6 with Python 3.10

 ### known issues
-Crashes using Apple silicon (METAL) processors when using any of the UI buttons.
-To use with apple silicon, disable metal and GPU processing and then launch the app template.
+1. The app crashes when using METAL GPU w Apple silicon when using any of the UI buttons.
+To use with apple silicon, open Blender normally (without the app template) and switch from METAL to OpenGL, then quit and launch the app template.
+2. The distributed .zip file does not work due to dependencies not being copied into zip file.

 # Use template
 You can use the app without downloading this repo and setting up a development environment.